Apple Tasting Party

 ~Submitted by Barbie

-Cut an apple in half crosswise to show design of the seeds.
+Cut an apple in half crosswise to show the design of the seeds.
 How are they formed?
 What do they look like?
 Ask children questions about the apple such as: What design does the apple make?
 Were you surprised?
 Do you think any other fruit has a special shape inside it?

 Planting Apple Seeds